AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 The rough outline of how the minimal example works should be easy to understand:

-- You define an object that inherits from `cask.MainRoutes`
+- You define an object that inherits from `gask.MainRoutes`

-- Define endpoints using annotated functions, using `@cask.get` or `@cask.post` with the route they should match
+- Define endpoints using annotated functions, using `@gask.get` or `@gask.post` with the route they should match

-- Each function can return the data you want in the response, or a `cask.Response` if you want further customization: response code, headers, etc.
+- Each function can return the data you want in the response, or a `gask.Response` if you want further customization: response code, headers, etc.

-- Your function can take an optional `cask.Request`, which exposes the entire incoming HTTP request if necessary.
+- Your function can take an optional `gask.Request`, which exposes the entire incoming HTTP request if necessary.
 In the above example, we use it to read the request body into a string and return it reversed.

-In most cases, Cask provides convenient helpers to extract exactly the data from the incoming HTTP request that you need, while also de-serializing it into the data type you need and returning meaningful errors if they are missing.
-Thus, although you can always get all the data necessary through `cask.Request`, it is often more convenient to use another way, which will go into below.
+In most cases, Gask provides convenient helpers to extract exactly the data from the incoming HTTP request that you need, while also de-serializing it into the data type you need and returning meaningful errors if they are missing.
+Thus, although you can always get all the data necessary through `gask.Request`, it is often more convenient to use another way, which will go into below.

 As your application grows, you will likely want to split up the routes into separate files, themselves separate from any configuration of the Main entrypoint (e.g. overriding the port, host, default error handlers, etc.).
-You can do this by splitting it up into `cask.Routes` and `cask.Main` objects:
+You can do this by splitting it up into `gask.Routes` and `gask.Main` objects:

 $$$minimalApplication2

-You can split up your routes into separate `cask.Routes` objects as makes sense and pass them all into `cask.Main`.
+You can split up your routes into separate `gask.Routes` objects as makes sense and pass them all into `gask.Main`.

 ## Variable Routes